-Georgia Aquarium provides veterinary students the unique opportunity to gain experience in the field of aquatic animal medicine at one of the largest aquariums in the world.
-The hospital is located within the Correll Center for Aquatic Animal Health; which is supported by four clinical veterinarians and a veterinary resident, four veterinary technicians, a veterinary technician assistant and an animal health coordinator (also a tech).
-Georgia Aquarium has a state-of-the-art veterinary hospital with equipment comparable to that found at a teaching hospital or specialty practice.
-Through a partnership with the University of Georgia’s College of Veterinary Medicine, we have an established aquatic veterinary pathology program, as well as a growing clinical partnership with the zoological medicine service.
-The Aquarium also employs a full commissary staff managed by an inhouse nutritionist and an extensive water quality team.
+The Georgia Aquarium provides veterinary students the unique opportunity to gain experience in the field of aquatic animal medicine at one of the largest aquariums in the world.
+The hospital is located within the Correll Center for Aquatic Animal Health which is supported by four clinical veterinarians and a veterinary resident, four veterinary technicians, a veterinary technician assistant and an animal health coordinator (also a tech).
+The Georgia Aquarium has a state-of-the-art veterinary hospital with equipment comparable to that found at a teaching hospital or specialty practice.
+Through a partnership with the University of Georgia, College of Veterinary Medicine, we have an established aquatic veterinary pathology program as well as a growing clinical partnership with the zoological medicine service.
+The aquarium also employs a full commissary staff managed by an inhouse nutritionist, and an extensive water quality team.

-Externships are a minimum of four weeks and a maximum of six weeks in duration.
+Externships are a minimum of 4 weeks and a maximum of 6 weeks in duration.
 Preference will be given to 3rd and 4th year students, but all veterinary students may apply.
 Externs must be currently enrolled in a veterinary degree program during their scheduled externship.
 International applications are welcome; however, any visa requirements are the sole responsibility of the applicant.
-Work hours are typically Monday through Friday 7:30am – 4:30pm but may vary depending on the medical needs of the collection.
+Work hours are typically Monday to Friday 7:30 – 4:30 but may vary depending on the medical needs of the collection.
 Students should be flexible if asked to work on the weekend.
-A current tetanus vaccination and health insurance is required.
+A current tetanus vaccination and health insurance are required.

 A list of affordable and safe housing options will be provided to externs; however, the student is required to secure and finance their own housing.
-Students should provide their own transportation to and from the Aquarium; parking at the Aquarium is provided.
-Please be aware that there is limited public transportation in Atlanta.
+Students should provide their own transportation to and from the aquarium; parking at the aquarium is provided.
+There is limited public transportation in Atlanta.